What you don’t know can hurt your photos

 A photographic image looks like something that will last forever, but even the most modern prints are not designed to last for more than a few decades.

-Black-and-white photographs made up of light-sensitive silver salts known as silver halides, last longer.
+Black-and-white photographs made up of light-sensitive silver salts, known as silver halides, last longer.

-But color photographs and slides, which are made up of dyes and plastics, are more fragile.
+But color photographs and slides, made up of dyes and plastics, are more fragile.
 Still, any photograph will eventually succumb to the effects of a hostile environment and a host of natural enemies.
 Photo restoration services are the pound of cure, which can be avoided by preserving intact photos today.

 The Bad Guys

 • Ultraviolet Light: Go ahead.
 Tempt the fates.
 Hang a color photograph on a wall in your house where the sun hits it every day, and you can start watching it fade within just a few years.
 To prevent fading, keep your photographs out of direct exposure to sunlight.
-If you absolutely must display that picture in that perfect spot, you buy special filters to protect the photo.
+If you must display that picture in that perfect spot, you buy special filters to protect the photo.
 Another good idea is to make one copy for long-term storage and a second for display.
 Take intact photos into a photo professional to be scanned and archived to disk.
-If you’ve recently had a photo restoration done, make sure to have a digital copy on file.
+If you’ve recently had a photo restoration done, have a digital copy on file.

 A Word of Hope